kerimeredith/enterprise-docs/content/docs/troubleshooting/_index.md

 ```

-The logs themselves are also persisted as logfiles inside the anchore service containers.
+The logs themselves are also persisted as logfiles inside the Anchore service containers.
 Executing a shell into any Anchore service container and navigating to `/var/log/anchore`, you will find the service log files.
 For example, using the same analyzer container service as above:
 ```
 # docker exec -t -i  aevolume_engine-analyzer_1 /bin/bash
 [anchore@687818c10b93 anchore-engine]$ cat /var/log/anchore/anchore-worker.log